Kiss My Ass, I’m Going Dancing

 he isn’t a groundhog who’d destroy the foundation in a single season

-like the patient that told me that there’d been another shooting
+just like the patient who told me that there’d been another shooting

-up the street close to my work, and she warned me to stop walking
+up the street real close to my work, she warned me to stop walking to work

 and I won’t stop but it seemed wrong to dismiss the wound she was baring